 A. Open the map link shown above.
 You will be looking at your approximate property lines and corners displayed on an aerial photo.

 B. Turn on the geolocation feature by tapping Menu ==> My location.
 The map will center where you are standing.
 The symbol at the center of the map will follow you as you move.

 C. Walk until that symbol is on top of a property line or property corner.

-2. If there is spotty cell service on your land then these tips will help:
+2. If there is spotty cell service or no cell service on your land then these tips will help:

-A. Start someplace where there is cell service and you can open the map link we sent.
+A. As you are driving to your land, stop someplace where there is cell service and you can open the map link we sent.

-B. Zoom in on your property to the zoom level you are going to use as you walk around.
+B. Open your map link and zoom in on your property to the zoom level you are going to use as you walk around.

 C. Drag the map around on your screen so you cover all of your land.
 This part of the aerial photo is saved in your browser’s short term memory.